emanuelenencioni/CrossModalityFramework/README.md

     Example snippet:
     ```yaml
     model:
-        backbone: ResNet50
+    name: 'resnet50_yolox'
-        head: DetectionHead
+    head:
-    training:
-        batch_size: 32
-        epochs: 50
+        name: 'yolox_head' # redundant here, but useful for clarity
+        num_classes: 8
+        losses_weights: [5.0, 1.0, 1.0, 1.0]  # [iou, obj, cls, l1]
+    backbone:
+        name: '' # if name is empty -> stack of the two backbone will be used
+        rgb_backbone: resnet50 # from timm
+        pretrained: True # if not specified, it will be set to True
+        pretrained_weights: #'../resnet50_backbone_from_detr.pth' # path to pretrained weights if needed
+        embed_dim: 256
+        input_size: 512
+        output_indices: [3, 4] # indices of the output layers to be used
     ```

     Use existing templates as a reference.
     ### ⚠️⚠️⚠️ Warning
     The config `.yaml` file must include all the parameters defined in the argparse for them to take effect.
 Otherwise, the argument parsing WILL NOT WORK.
-4. **Preparing the Dataset**
+You can see the `yaml` file as the default arguments for your specific training.

+3. **The losses**
+    For loss calculation, there are two approaches:
+    - **Unimodal Tasks:** Losses are computed within each head of the respective models, such as the "YoloXHead."
+A base class will be implemented soon to ensure a consistent interface across all heads.
+    - **Multimodal Tasks:** The loss needs to be specified in the `.yaml` configuration file.
+A factory method will handle the building process.
+If a loss is not yet implemented, add it to the builder.

 4. **Preparing the Dataset**
 The DSEC-Night and Cityscapes datasets are currently supported.
 To prepare them for training:

     1. Ensure the root directory of each dataset (or a symlink to it) is placed within the `data/` folder.